Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Introduction

 For Earth-orbiting spacecraft, {\tt GCRS}-based models incorporate relativistic corrections to the Newtonian equations of motion, including adjustments to central gravitational acceleration and terms arising from Lense-Thirring precession (caused by Earth's angular momentum), geodesic precession (due to spacetime curvature), and Coriolis effects \cite{Petit-Luzum:2010, Kopeikin-book-2011}.
 These relativistic corrections, while relatively small compared to non-relativistic forces such as atmospheric drag and solar radiation pressure, are critical to achieving the cm-level positional accuracy required for modern navigation systems.
 Over time, accumulated relativistic errors could cause significant positioning drift in long-duration satellite missions, making it essential to integrate these terms into orbit determination models to prevent systematic errors.

-For interplanetary and lunar trajectories, spacecraft dynamics are governed by the Einstein–Infeld–Hoffmann equations in the {\tt BCRS} \cite{MTW,Moyer:2003}.
-The differential rate between Terrestrial Time ({\tt TT}) and Barycentric Coordinate Time ({\tt TCB}), \(1.5505\times10^{-8}\,\mathrm{s/s}\), yields \(\sim1.34\,\mathrm{ms/day}\) offsets near Earth, significantly affecting one‐ and two‐way light‐time calculations \cite{Kaplan:2005,Turyshev-etal:2024}.
-In strong‐field regions—e.g.\ at ten solar radii where the Parker Solar Probe operates—the relativistic correction to Newtonian acceleration (\(\sim1.22\times10^{-6}\,\mathrm{m/s^2}\)) becomes non‐negligible relative to the \(2.74\,\mathrm{m/s^2}\) background \cite{Turyshev:1996,Turyshev-Toth:2013}.
-Even at 1\,AU, frame‐dragging and potential‐induced time dilation (\(\sim9.87\times10^{-9}\,\mathrm{s/s}\)) must be applied when transforming between geocentric and barycentric frames to maintain picosecond‐level timing consistency.
+For solar-system navigation beyond Earth orbit it is common to express spacecraft and planetary dynamics in a global barycentric reference system; the IAU-adopted BCRS with coordinate time TCB (or its scaled form TDB) provides the standard realization for modern ephemerides and interplanetary tracking \cite{Moyer:2003,Soffel-etal:2003,Turyshev-etal:2025}.
+The mean rate offset between {\tt TT} and {\tt TCB} is $L_{\tt B}=1.55051976772\times10^{-8}$, corresponding to $\simeq1.34$ ms/day; inconsistent handling of this rate biases modeled one-way and two-way coordinate light-time at the millisecond-per-day level near Earth \cite{Kaplan:2005,Turyshev-etal:2025}.

-As {\tt GNSS} technology advances with the goal of achieving cm-level positional accuracy, the inclusion of general relativistic corrections in orbit determination models becomes indispensable \cite{Turyshev:2012nw, Turyshev:2014dea, Sosnica:2021,Turyshev-Toth:2023-grav-phase,Sosnica:2025}.
-These corrections affect multiple aspects of orbit determination, including light-time equations, clock synchronization, station coordinates, and signal propagation delays.
-For instance, relativistic time delay effects, such as Shapiro delay, can introduce discrepancies of up to tens of microseconds per day, especially in deep-space navigation where signal propagation spans millions of kilometers \cite{Turyshev-etal:2024}.
-Without these corrections, accumulated errors could lead to significant positional offsets, potentially corresponding to meter‐level range errors if uncorrected \cite{Turyshev-etal:2024}.
-A fully consistent treatment across {\tt GCRS} and {\tt BCRS} is therefore essential not only to guarantee frame equivalence but also to extend {\tt GNSS} capabilities to cislunar navigation.
+As {\tt GNSS} technology advances with the goal of achieving cm-level positional accuracy, the inclusion of general relativistic corrections in orbit determination models becomes indispensable \cite{Turyshev-etal:2013, Turyshev:2014dea, Sosnica:2021,Turyshev-Toth:2023-grav-phase,Sosnica:2025}.
+Modern cm-class GNSS solutions rely on precise orbit and clock products and precise point positioning (PPP) strategies; see, e.g., \cite{ZumbergeEtAl1997PPP,KoubaHeroux2001PPP}.
+These corrections affect multiple aspects of orbit determination, including light-time equations, clock synchronization, station coordinates, and signal propagation delays \cite{Montenbruck-Gill:2005,Teunissen-Montenbruck:2017,Tapley-Schultz-Born:2004}.
+For {\tt GNSS} links, the dominant Shapiro contribution from the Sun is at the few-nanosecond level (meters in range) with mm-level annual modulation, while Earth's contribution is at the \(\lesssim 50\)~ps level (Sec.~\ref{sec:lighttime}).
+Inconsistent handling of the {\tt TT}--{\tt TCB} (or {\tt TT}--{\tt TDB}) rate introduces a secular \(\sim1.34~{\rm ms/day}\) bias in coordinate light-time near Earth \cite{Kaplan:2005,Turyshev-etal:2025}.
+Without these corrections, accumulated errors could lead to significant positional offsets, potentially corresponding to meter‐level range errors if uncorrected \cite{Turyshev-etal:2025}.

-In this work, we report on the implementation of the {\tt BCRS} framework in JPL's GipsyX \cite{Bertiger-etal:2020}, demonstrating millimeter-level closure results.
-We also derive the necessary coordinate and time transformations needed to define the Lunicentric Celestial Reference System ({\tt LCRS}) for future Earth–Moon mission applications.